infotroph/DeLuciatoR/README.md

 * Y-axis numbers set horizontally.
 * Colors, if any, should be interpretable by dichromats and by those who printed the paper in black and white.

 Currently provides one ggplot2 theme optimized for single-panel X-Y plots.
-Please help me add others!
+Please help me add others.
+Let's add some for Lattice approaches... and for plain old base graphics too!